There are lots of types of PMP exam questions. The situational ones tend to cause the most problems to students, even though they are multiple choice.

 Remember: read the question, pick out the most important information looking for critical words, eliminate any responses that look obviously wrong and don’t overthink it!

 The best way to start practicing situational questions is exactly that: start practicing them!
-Find out more about the PM Exam Simulator and get your hands on a bank of questions that will help you build your confidence and your skills.
+Find out more about the PM Exam Simulator and get your hands on free pmp exam questions that will help you build your confidence and your skills.
 The more you practice, the easier you will find answering even the trickiest questions on your exam day.

 The PM Exam Simulator is a mark of OSP International LLC.
 PMI, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.